acoli-repo/toolbox_py/README.md

 Where `\mkr` is called a *marker* and is followed by a space, then one or more lines of text.

+The original code base is [https://github.com/goodmami/toolbox](https://github.com/goodmami/toolbox) by [Michael Wayne Goodman](https://github.com/goodmami) and [Elizabeth Conrad](https://github.com/lizcconrad).
+This fork is for an experimental extension with a routine to bootstrap SFST transducers from Toolbox data.
+This will use the Toolbox package, but as this is available via GitHub only, we're just creating a bundle ;)

 ## Basic Usage